Skip to content

 ready() is a pre-flight check intended for fail-fast on startup or warmup polling.
 It MUST NOT be called automatically by complete(); callers decide when (or whether) to invoke it.

-complete(messages, tools=None, config=None, response_schema=None, tool_choice=None)
+complete(messages, tools=None, config=None, response_schema=None, tool_choice=None, retry=None, stream=False)

 Async.
 Performs a single completion call.
 When response_schema is supplied, the call additionally constrains the model's output to conform to the schema.
 When tool_choice is supplied, the call additionally constrains the model's tool-calling behavior.
+When retry is supplied, the call additionally performs an in-call retry loop on transient failures per §7.1.
+When stream is set, the provider additionally consumes the model's streaming wire response and emits a per-chunk LlmTokenEvent (graph-engine §6) as each chunk arrives — the return type is unchanged (still a Response); see Streaming below.

 • messages — non-empty ordered sequence of messages.
 The first message MAY be system; otherwise the message list begins with user.
 The last message before the call MUST be user or tool (the request to the model).
 Implementations MUST validate this ordering; violations raise provider_invalid_request (§7).